-You generally will be entitled to credit any amounts withheld under the backup withholding rules against your U.S. federal income tax liability provided that the required information is furnished to the IRS in a timely manner.
+You generally will be entitled to credit any amounts withheld under the backup withho lding rules against your U.S. federal income tax liability provided that the required information is furnished to the IRS in a timely manner.

-Investing in the notes and our common stock involves risks, which are described under "Risk Factors" beginning on page 14 of the prospectus.
+Investing in the notes and our common stock involves risks, which are described under r "Rick Factors" haginning on page 14 of the prospectus investing in the notes and our common stock involves risks, which are described under radik ructors beginning on page 14 or the prospectus. -10-